Social media is an overwhelming content repository. Most of it is an emulation of others, shoving down the same information.

 Interesting Read: How to boost your social media engagement?

 What is storytelling?

-In other words, they do storytelling.
 So, how can we define storytelling precisely?
-Is it the act of telling a story through a thousand words you’ve seen much in books?
+Is it the act of telling a story through a thousand words?

-That’s just one side of the story.
+That’s just one side of it.
 The understanding lies in the fact that stories go beyond pieces of literature.